XHMDR-FM

-XHMDR-FM is a radio station in Ciudad Madero, Tamaulipas.
+XHMDR-FM is a radio station in Ciudad Madero, Tamaulipas, Mexico.
 It is an owned-and-operated station of Grupo Imagen and carries its Imagen Radio news/talk programming.

 History

 XHMDR received its concession on October 2, 1990.
 It was owned by Enrique Regules Uriegas for Multimedios Radio.
-Imagen acquired XHMDR in 2006.
+XHMDR's first format was "Estéreo Recuerdo", which broadcast contemporary music in Spanish and later became "Stereo Hits", a pop format in Spanish.
+Imagen acquired XHMDR in 2006 and changed to news/talk programming.